Ryan8988/Blog/posts/Global Variable in Angular 2+ .md

+# Global Variable in Angular
-# Sometimes we need to declare and access global variable in Angular, the best way to do this is using dependency injection(like service)
+Sometimes we need to declare and access global variable in Angular, the best way to do this is using dependency injection(like service)
 ## 1: Create global variables in a new TS file global.model.ts
 ```javascript
 export class Globals {